tylercreller/react-boilerplate-v1-firebase/README.md

 # React Project-Starter Boilerplate

 > The largest frustration with getting a project up and running from development to production is setting up 5843993488394 packages before you can even start development.
-This project aims to provide a good place to begin, with pre-configured packages to handle development servers, CSS polyfills, forced https redirects, text compression, heroku deployments, and much more.
+This project aims to provide a good place to begin, with pre-configured packages to handle development servers, CSS polyfills, forced https redirects, text compression, firebase deployments, and much more.

 ### Getting Started